LArSoft/larsoft.github.io/wiki/Pull_request_testing_and_approval_workflow.md

-Overview of the pull request testing and approval workflow(#Overview-of-the-pull-request-testing-and-approval-workflow)
+Overview of the pull request testing and approval workflow
 ==========================================================================================================================

 Committing code to the LArSoft repositories requires that developers initiate a pull request (PR) on GitHub against the appropriate LArSoft repositories.
 That action triggers a testing and approval workflow, the final step of which is a merge of the proposed change to the requested branch.
 The purpose of the testing and approval workflow is: